ymanshur/portfolio/2024_privy_tour_agent.md

 ### Challenges

-When working on this project, a key challenge was understanding and <b>adapting to the existing code</b> from previous developers, along with the current business processes and features, before any development or fixes could begin.
+When working on this project, a key challenge was understanding and <b>adapting to the existing code</b> from previous development, along with the current business processes and features, before any improvement or fixes could begin.

 ### Contributions

 During that process, we found we needed to <b>redesign the architecture</b>, which involved:

-- <b>Adding an API Gateway</b>: Previously, applications like the Tour dashboard had to go through the Tour-backend service to get document data.
+- <b>Adding an API Gateway</b>: Previously, i.e. applications like the Tour dashboard had to go through the Tour-backend instead of Verifier-backend service to get document data.
 With the API Gateway, the front-end can now directly access data from the relevant source.
 The API Gateway also acts as an abstraction layer for internal and external communication, significantly improving security.

-- <b>Eliminating potential bottlenecks</b>: Originally, the Tour and Verifier applications' authentication processes relied on a central "Dolphin" authentication service.
-The idea was to centralize authentication to be independent and reusable across all applications (Tour landing, Tour, Verifier dashboard), especially when integrating third-party authenticators like Privy.
+- <b>Eliminating potential bottlenecks</b>: Originally, the Tour and Verifier dashboard's authentication processes relied on a central "Dolphin" authentication service.
+The idea was to centralize authentication to be independent and reusable across all applications (Tour landing, Tour, and Verifier dashboard), especially when integrating third-party authenticators like Privy.
 However, "Dolphin" wasn't directly used by the front-end; it still had to go through each related service.
-This created a <b>"tightly coupled" system</b> with circular dependencies.
+This created a <b>"tightly coupled"</b> service with circular dependencies.
 Eliminating "Dolphin" became the best solution to reduce risk and development effort.

     <b>Trade-off:</b> Duplicated authentication modules across all services lead to significant maintenance overhead, particularly with third-party integrations.
 This structure necessitates redundant implementation whenever a new authentication provider is introduced.